 Author Robert Heinlein famously proclaimed, “Specialization is for insects!” and in some ways that’s true for IT as well.
 Ant colonies work because every important job has a specialized ant that is specifically adapted to that job.
 If you staffed your colony with only one type of ant (assuming you could teach it a new job), the work would probably get done, but not as well, which could be catastrophic for the colony as a whole.

-It turns out flash storage is more like ants than you might have expected.
-According to IDC1, flash storage can be grouped into three emerging specialized types: primary flash, big data flash, and rack-scale flash.
+It turns out flash storage is more like ants than you might expect.
+According to IDC, flash storage can be grouped into three emerging specialized types: primary flash, big data flash and rack-scale flash.1

 Primary flash storage is designed to be fast, with low latency.
 You might call it the soldier ant of the storage colony, handling input/output on the front line.
 Primary flash storage is well-suited to handling the data for time-sensitive enterprise apps and structured data.
 It’s great at taking in and sending back predictably sized chunks of data, and doing it quickly.

 Big data flash storage is where the heavy lifting of data analytics happens.
 Big data flash needs the throughput and bandwidth that flash storage provides, but latency is not as much a concern.
 Typically, big data flash storage is used for analyses that run in batch mode, operating on very large datasets that can vary widely in size.